Technical Documentation: What It Is and How to Do It Well

 Integrating visuals creates interesting breaks, making the document more scannable and engaging.
 Interactive elements like quizzes, simulations, and clickable tutorials allow readers to experiment and learn by doing, solidifying their understanding.
 Therefore, you should consider using visuals, examples, and interactive elements in your technical documents.

-However, you must also remember not to overdo it.
+Remember not to overdo it.
 Always make sure that your visuals and interactive elements directly relate to the content and enhance understanding.
 Invest in high-resolution images and clear diagrams.
 Blurry or poorly designed visuals can hinder comprehension.
 When working with visuals, ensure all of them have alt text for screen readers and consider color contrast for visual impairments.
-Remember, interactive elements should engage, not overwhelm.
+Interactive elements should engage, not overwhelm.
 Always balance their complexity with the target audience’s skills.

 Building such documentation requires great effort, but it pays as well.
 The key is to understand how your document can benefit from visual and interactive elements and make use of them effectively.